graphql/graphql-spec/spec/Section 3 -- Type System.md

 Built-in scalar types must not provide a specification URL as they are specified by this document.

+Note: Custom scalars should also summarize the specified format and provide examples in their description.

 **Result Coercion and Serialization**

 A GraphQL service, when preparing a field of a given scalar type, must uphold the